Pick‑Your‑Own Blueberries, Raspberries & Currants in New Hampshire

 • Late summer hours (September 1st onward): Sunday - Friday 8am - 5pm, Saturdays 8am - 4pm.
 For Saturday picking please arrive before 3:40pm so we can close promptly at 4:00pm to accommodate wedding ceremonies

-Please check in at the farmstand when you arrive.
-We sell PYO by volume and kindly ask you use our containers for picking.
+Please arrive during operating hours referenced above & check in at the farmstand for picking containers.
+It is important to note that we sell PYO by container volume, not weight, and therefore kindly ask you use our containers for picking.

 gooseberries1.jpg